baibarz/GET-YOUT-SHIT-TOGETHER/README.md

-this repo store get your shit together
+this repo store get your shit together game